 Are you ready for this?
 The five primary ministry gifts denoted in Ephesians 4 are different.
 They certainly can work together, but they are very different in their primary motivations.

 Pastors are not prophets.
 Prophets are not pastors.
 Apostles are not teachers.
 Evangelists are not pastors.
 Teachers are not pastors.
 I did not say that a pastor cannot function prophetically, or that a prophet cannot “do the work of an evangelist.”
 But understand…these gifts are very different.
 Pastors (poimen) are shepherds.
 They are care-givers, lovers of sheep; nurturers and exhorters.
 Pastors love to lead and feed.
 Prophets tend to be…well…prophets.
 At least the real ones do.
 A sharper word, sometimes of warning of correction.
 The Old Testament prophets typically had one message: “Repent or die!”
 My experience is that true prophets tend to be loners, not typically people-oriented.
 They are message-oriented.
 Apostles are pioneers, breaking up fallow ground and plowing new fields.

-I could go on pointing out the differences.
+I could go on and on illustrating the differences.
 My point is that we need to recognize the differences and appreciate them.
 Prophets usually make terrible pastors.
 They can clear out a church quicker than anyone.
+They tend to break legs rather than mend hearts.
 Apostles are usually so forward-focused that tending existing sheep is very difficult for them.

 I remember telling a very prophet-gifted church member: “There is no way I can pastor these people the way you see them.”
 He chuckled.
 He understood.